Reenlistment Code (RE-CODE) Chart

 A released or discharged Servicemember's "Certificate of Release or Discharge from Active Duty", commonly referred to by its form number, DD Form 214 (NGB-22 for those who served in the Guard), provides the characterization of service (type of discharge), separation code, and reenlistment code.

 Although all branches of the United States military use RE-Codes, all RE-Codes do not mean the same thing across all services.
-For example, an Air Force RE-3B means, "1st or 2nd term or career airman ineligible to reenlist, ineligibility condition no longer exists", while an Navy RE-3B means, "Parenthood, pregnancy/childbirth".
+For example, an Air Force RE-3B means, "1st or 2nd term or career airman ineligible to reenlist, ineligibility condition no longer exists" while a Navy RE-3B means, "Parenthood, pregnancy/childbirth."
 Using the chart below, you can see the Air Force RE-3B servicemember would be able to reenlist into the Navy without requiring an RE-Code waiver whereas the Navy prior service member would.

 Normally awarded for misconduct, an Other Than Honorable (OTH), Bad Conduct (BCD), or Dishonorable Discharge would render one ineligible for reenlistment.